nadavmatalon/bookmark-manager/README.md

 type or content via tags.</p>

 <p>At the heart of the app is a postgresql database.
 The app itself was created as an exercise
-in buiding a fully functional Sinatra web application whilte using TDD.
+in buiding a fully functional Sinatra web application while using TDD.
 As such, the app comes with a comprehensive testing suite with integration and feature tests for all models and webpages.</p>